dfe-analytical-services/ks5-timeseries-attainment-and-single-year-entries/README.md

 ## Introduction

 This dashboard allows users to explore time series data for 16 to 18 qualifications in England, with breakdowns by institution type
-(for average result/grade) and gender (for both A level average result/grade, and A level entries and grades in individual subjects).
+(for average result/grade) and sex (for both A level average result/grade, and A level entries and grades in individual subjects).

 It brings together figures compiled from the current and previous versions of the ‘A level and other 16 to 18 results’ statistical release.